Guidelines for Promotion in Academic Rank

 • Outreach (promote library services to campus through events, social media, newsletters, etc.)

-• Archives & preservation (preserve materials in formats determined useful for posterity, including digitization
+• Archives and preservation (preserve materials in formats determined useful for posterity, including digitization

 • Addendum(s) to support PDP